Celnet-hub/Celnet-hub/README.md

 - 🤖 Building **OutBound AI** in collaboration with **HNG 12**
 - 🏘 Developing a **Property Management Platform** using **Next.js, Tailwind CSS, FastAPI, and Firebase**
 - 🔐 Academic research: _Evaluating the Effectiveness of Differential Privacy in LLM API Interactions_
-- 🛡 Open-source contributor to DevSecOps & Cloud infrastructure automation projects
+- 🛡 Open-source contributor to & Cloud infrastructure automation projects

 ---